jonasdd/BeardyBeer-MashStepsTracking/readme.md

 ##What next ?

-I am thinking of making power automaticaly increase/decrese by using servoMotor and PID script but for now i'm using a gas heater and i have to be sure to get this to a safe way.
+I am thinking of making power automaticaly increase/decrese by using servoMotor and PID script but for now i'm using a gas heater and i have to be sure to get this to a safe way !

 ##How to help ?

 - Convert this chrome app to an android app.
-- Can be tricky to get serial from OTG cable.
+Can be tricky to get serial from OTG cable.
 Maybe easyer through bluetooth serial.
-- Maybe we'll have to go to native app instead of Cordova App which seems downgrading performances
+Maybe we'll have to go to native app instead of Cordova App which seems downgrading performances